Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/README.md

 The goal of this stage is to determine the exact PL kernel causing a throughput drop by:

-* Inserting one or more integrated logic analyzers (ILAs) to monitor specific PL AXI interfaces to help identify exactly where and when a thorughput drop occurs.
+* Inserting one or more integrated logic analyzers (ILAs) to monitor specific PL AXI interfaces to help identify exactly where and when a throughput drop occurs.
 * Replacing the PL kernels.
 * Profiling using PL profile monitors.